 Can't Have a Dog?
 Why Not Borrow One!

 Liam Berkeley, Bark'N'Borrow

-Liam Berkeley came up with an App that matches dogs with those that want "dog-time" but don't have enough time for a full-time pet.
-The spirit in the service lies in how it enables "borrowers," people who aren't fortunate to have their own dog, but would love to spend time with one whenever they have a chance.
+Liam Berkeley came up with an App that matched dogs with those that wanted "dog-time" but didn't have enough time for a full-time pet.

-Bark'N'Borrow is a mobile app that connects busy pet owners with people that love dogs, want a dog, can't have one full-time, but would love one whenever they can have one.
-This can be an afternoon hike, a walk in the park or even a long weekend.
-They connect borrowers, who don't have a dog, to owners, who could use a helping hand.
+Bark'N'Borrow was a mobile app that connected busy pet owners with people that loved dogs, wanted a dog, couldn't have one full-time, but would love one whenever they could have one.
+This could be an afternoon hike, a walk in the park or even a long weekend.
+They connected borrowers, who didn't have a dog, to owners, who could have used a helping hand.